alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 We've made some improvement again.
 But... how to measure these changes in the wild?
 Unfortunately we are stuck in the situation where microbenchmarking doesn't show us the real picture and became useless.
 Also it's quite difficult to measure and profile changes and their impact in the wild.
 The only way is to employ CPU hardware counters.
 We already identified the bottleneck as LLC (last-level cache) misses.
 We are going to monitor only this counter via VTune Amplifier Custom analysis.
 Intel VTune Amplifier allow us

-As simple as finding needed hardware event out of hundreds:
+As simple as selecting interesting hardware events out of hundreds of them:

 ![Custom Analysis]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/CustomAnalysis.png)

-As for the real-world emulation
-Let's do a trick, create an array that is larger than the L3 cache and traverse it before each iteration.
+As for the real-world load profile simulation, let's do a trick: create an array that is larger than the L3 cache and traverse it before each iteration.
 This simple trick will clear the CPU cache.
-Yes, that trick will consume almost all CPU time, so we need to measure counters for considerable amount of time.
+Yes, this additional code consumes almost all CPU time, so we need to measure counters for considerable amount of time to get reliable results.

 ```csharp
 private static readonly byte[] Data = new byte[16 * 1024 * 1024];